microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 	>**Note:** All the cmdlets used in the script work best in Powershell.

-	>**Note:** Please use 'Ctrl+C' to copy is and 'Shift+Insert' to paste, as 'Ctrl+V' is NOT supported by CLoudshell.
+	>**Note:** Please use 'Ctrl+C' to copy is and 'Shift+Insert' to paste, as 'Ctrl+V' is NOT supported by Cloudshell.

 8. Enter the following command to clone the repository files in cloudshell.

 Command:
 ```
-git clone -b fabric2.0 --depth 1 --single-branch https://daidemos@dev.azure.com/daidemos/Microsoft%20Data%20and%20AI%20DREAM%20Demos%20and%20DDiB/_git/DreamDemoInABox fabric
+git clone -b microsoftfabric2.0 --depth 1 --single-branch https://github.com/microsoft/Azure-Analytics-and-AI-Engagement.git fabric
 ```

    ![Git Clone Command to Pull Down the demo Repository.](media/cloud-shell-4.5.png)